senbox-org/microwave-toolbox/README.md

 The project page of SNAP and the sentinel toolboxes can be found at http://step.esa.int.
 There you will find a tutorial about the usage of the application, a forum where you can ask questions and lots of other interesting things.

-Building S1TBX from the source
+Building Microwave Toolbox from the source
 ------------------------------

 1. Download and install the required build tools